Our very first residency took place at the Komēta festival in Riga 2019 in collaboration with the artist group SIMKA.

-The residencies will:
+The residencies ought to:

-- Add value to the community with creative work by helping to change the perception and profile of the host community for both its residents and outsiders,
+- Add value to the community with creative work by helping to change the perception and profile of the host community for both its residents and outsiders.

-• Create shared Baltic Sea Region value and identity, making a direct dialogue between community residents and creative short-terms visitors possible,
+- Create shared Baltic Sea Region value and identity, making a direct dialogue between community residents and creative short-terms visitors possible.

 Art works will be in various forms and media such as video, photo, sound, note as well as concept.